modelset/modelset-dataset/README.md

 1. Execute `./bin/download-data.sh` to recover the model files which will be stored in the `raw-data` folder.
 These files are not stored here as they have already published in existing GitHub repositories.
 2. Execute `./bin/generate.sh` to generate additional artifacts.

-    2.1.
-This requires installing MAR from sources.
-You can find more information [here](https://github.com/mar-platform/mar)

-    2.2.
-Download MAR source code and follow the [instructions](https://github.com/mar-platform/mar/wiki/Installation-instructions)

-    2.3.
-Execute `mvn install`
 3. Execute `./bin/build.sh` to build the ModelSet release package.
 4. The ModelSet release package will have the name `modelset.zip`.